-Count Function Count() as Long

-Get the number of fi elds in the collection.

-Item Function Item(Index As Long) As Field

-Get specified field.

-GetFieldInfo Function GetFieldInfo(Field As Field, Row As Long, HorizontalPosition As Long, Width As Long) As String

-Returns information contents of the field. about screen layout for a field.
-The return value is the actual
+Count Function Count() as Long Get the number of fie elds in the collection.
+Item Function Item(Index As Long) As Field Get specified field.
+GetFieldInfo Function GetFieldInfo(Field As Field, Row As Long, HorizontalPosition As Long, Width As Long) As String Returns information about screen layout for a field.
+The return value is the actual contents of the field.

-ValuesFromItem Function ValuesFromItem(Item As Items) As Roolean
+ValuesFromItem Function ValuesFromItem(Item As Items) As Boolean